galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 1. Specify all the output files to be created in the user's history.
 1. Add any user adjustable command line parameters such as text fields.
 Look at the samples to see how the ToolFactory form can be used.
 1. Execute the tool when the form is completed.
 1. When the job is complete, refresh the page (Home icon or Analysis tab).
-The new tool will be found in the ToolFactory section, ready to run.
+The new tool will be found in the `ToolFactory Generated Tools` section, ready to run.
-1. Note that building a tool with the name `mytool` will overwrite any previously generated ToolFactory tool with the same name.
-1. Run your new tool and see if it looks right and make sure it works.
+1. Run the new tool and check that it does what you expect, or re-generate after adjusting the form settings as needed.
 1. If it needs any changes, open the collection created when the tool was generated.
 Open one of the collection items and use the {% icon galaxy-refresh %} rerun button to recreate the ToolFactory form as it was when you last ran it.
 Adjust as needed and use the tool form`execute` button to run the ToolFactory again with updated settings.
 1. Rinse, repeat.
-1. When everything is to your satisfaction, use the planemo_test tool in the ToolFactory section.
+1. When everything is to your satisfaction, re-run the generating job but toggle "Finalise new archive with test outputs" to `Yes`.
-    1. Select the untested tool archive to be tested.
+    1. The tool will be generated again
-    1. Run the test
+    1. A Planemo test will be run in the background.
+The outputs will automatically appear in the history when they are ready.
     1. First time will take 10 minutes or so.
     1. Subsequently, time will depend on Conda dependencies.
 If none a minute or so.
     1. A new tested archive together with a collection containing test reports will be in the history when the job finishes.
     1. It can be downloaded from the history or found in compose/export/galaxy/tools/[tool name]
+1. Warning: building a tool with the name `mytool` will overwrite any previously generated ToolFactory tool with the same name.

 Galaxy can be used as an Integrated Development Environment for tools - clunky but oddly satisfying.
 Note this is distinct from debugging the script - that is not at all satisfying in Galaxy unless you like waiting for jobs to finish.
 A shell is much better for that.